 Hello again!
 Sorry for the delay in posting, but travel life has been a bit hectic lately – all will be explained soon.
-It’s been long enough since I wrote my “How to Make Friends on the Road” series, so let’s get to it – Part 2.
+It’s been long enough since I wrote my “How to Make Friends on the Road” series.
+So, let’s get to it – Part 2 on how to make friends as a solo traveler.

-The Internet today is usually blamed for disconnecting us more than it’s credited with connecting us, but as with everything else in this world, what it actually does depends on how you use it.
+The Internet today is usually blamed for disconnecting us more than it’s credited with connecting us.
+But, as with everything else in this world, what it actually does depends on how you use it.
 Stupid people use it to work out their rage issues in Youtube comment sections.
-Smart people – obviously people like you, my lovely readers – use it to get even smarter (better, faster, stronger…you get the picture).
+Smart people – obviously like you, my lovely readers – use it to get smarter (better, faster, stronger…you get it).

 Being able to connect online has brought people from all over the world closer together than ever before.
-As an added bonus for our purposes, the Internet has established great ways to not only meet locals when you travel, but also find people who actually share similar interests.
+As an added bonus for our purposes, the Internet has established great ways to meet locals when you travel.
+But also for us to find people who actually share similar interests.

 So whether you’re really into nightlife or nature hikes or dodgeball or cosplay or laughing at terrible movies (my weird little hobby, in case you’re wondering), you can find someone on the other side of the world who enjoys the same strange things you do!
 More seriously though, meeting up with locals who share your interests means you will get to experience a unique side of your destination that will feel like it was made for you.

-Don’t you want to find the best hiking trails, photography views or foodie spots in your next city, depending on your preferences?
+Don’t you want to find the best hiking trails, photography views or foodie spots, depending on your preferences?

-Oh, and in case you missed it, go back and learn the very first step for making friends on the road.
+Oh, and in case you missed it, go back and learn the very first step for making friends as a solo traveler.

 Facebook Groups: “Girls Love Travel”

 This goes out specifically to my fellow female solo (or couple or group) travelers!
-Joining Facebook groups with like-minded travelers is always a good idea, whether for travel inspiration or simply asking for advice on new places you plan to visit.
+Joining Facebook groups with like-minded travelers is always a good idea.
+Whether it be for travel inspiration or simply asking for advice on new places you plan to visit.
 However, women on the road, especially women traveling alone, usually have specific concerns and challenges they need to address.

 Enter groups like “Girls Love Travel”, run by moderator Haley Woods.
 I have been a member of this group for years, which has now grown to just over 1 million members strong!
 Not only have I received great advice from travelers and locals alike about things to do in a city, great places to eat, travel safety tips for women, etc., I have also connected with several lovely travel-loving ladies and even met up with a couple of them in the places I visit!